Build America Mutual: Inception

 The 2008 financial crisis effectively devastated the once-thriving industry.
 While few insured municipal bonds defaulted, bond insurers who had expended into structured finance were ravaged by losses on mortgage-backed securities and collateralized debt obligations.

 Build America Mutual opened in July 2012, with the once-thriving bond insurance industry still reeling.
 While insured bonds accounted for more than half of the market in 2005, merely 4% percent of muni issues were insured in the first half of 2012.

 BAM began writing coverage that September, after the New York State Department of Financial Services issued its license.
 The company’s initial focus was issues of less than $75 million.
 According to the state, the company was initially capitalized with $600 million in financing.
 It subsequently expanded to insure some larger issues, and added $100 million to its claims-paying resources through a reinsurance agreement with Fidus Re Ltd.

 Additionally, its mutual model generated capital growth to support growth in the insured portfolio, thus eliminating the need to “go public” to raise capital or to assume risks beyond the core municipal market; and it cited the benefit of collateralized first-loss reinsurance protection for losses up to the first 15% of par on each policy written.

 Ratings

-On June 6, 2017, S&P placed BAM and National Public Finance Guarantee Corp., the third bond insurer, on credit watch with negative implications, saying it “may adjust certain ratings based on a company's competitive strengths or weaknesses relative to its peers.”
+BAM has been rated AA by S&P since its inception.
+On June 6, 2017, S&P placed BAM and National Public Finance Guarantee Corp., another insurer, on credit watch with negative implications, saying it “may adjust certain ratings based on a company's competitive strengths or weaknesses relative to its peers,” but it reaffirmed BAM's AA rating later that month.